caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-usage-examples.md

 )
 ```

-## Automated testing of all usage examples
+## Automated testing of usage examples

 Finally, it's a good idea to have your usage examples run as part of your test suite, as a way to assess if any future changes you make to your code break the usage examples you defined.
 To do this, create a new test file in your `tests` directory.